Welcome to Part 2 of our Netatmo Weather Station Teardown.

 After the bottom cap comes off, we see the same coil radio antenna as the one found on the Outdoor Module.
 There is also another, less elaborate antenna (blink, and you’ll miss it) for WiFi.

-The aluminum shell slides off the internal subassembly easily.
+The cnc machining aluminum shell slides off the internal subassembly easily.
 It’s is essentially the same as that found on the Outdoor Module, just stretched axially.
 We even find the same post-machined alignment notches.

 The slot-shaped part is a light “shade.”
 It’s just resting on the black & white parts; no fastening features.
 The aluminum shell keeps it in place when assembled.